Essential Oils for Hormones and Hormonal Balance - Dr. Axe

 Improved progesterone makes thyme a great essential oil you can use to naturally balance out hormones in your body.
 Plus, it’s far better than turning to synthetic treatments, such as hormone replacement therapy, which can make you dependent on prescription drugs, mask symptoms while developing diseases in other parts of the body and often causing serious side effects.

-3. Sandalwood Oil
+3. Sandalwood oil

-Of the three essential oils for hormones, sandalwood essential oil is very effective at balancing out testosterone levels in both men and women.
+Of the top essential oils for hormones, sandalwood essential oil is very effective at balancing out testosterone levels in both men and women.
 Sandalwood has actually been used as a natural aphrodisiac, making it a desired ingredient in men’s cologne, as well as certain perfumes, for years.

 Also, it really has an amazing scent.
 For men with low testosterone, adding a few drops of sandalwood oil into your homemade deodorant or your own homemade lotion isn’t just a great way to smell good — it’s also a great way to get some extra health benefits of improving your libido and hormones.

-We’ve also found that lavender oil and chamomile oil are effective at reducing stress, therefore naturally lowering cortisol levels, which is very important for the body when it’s trying to overcome disease.
+Lavender oil and chamomile oil are effective at reducing stress, therefore naturally lowering cortisol levels, which is very important for the body when it’s trying to overcome disease.

 In general, one of the best essential oils for thyroid function and autoimmune issues is frankincense oil, which reduces inflammation, also helping to lower those cortisol levels.

-So again, if you want to have more balanced hormones, personally, I recommend considering clary sage oil along with thyme oil and, specifically for men, some added sandalwood oil.
+So again, if you want to have more balanced hormones, personally I recommend considering clary sage oil along with thyme oil and, specifically for men, some added sandalwood oil.
 You can just put a few drops on your hand and rub it on your skin, or combine them with some of your own personal-care products.

 More Essential Oils